inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 2.2  Another multipolygon
 .........................

-The river below is another example of a multiploygon.
+The river below is another example of a multipolygon.
 Effectively it is the same as the building example, but with a greater number of members and covering a much larger area.
 It can be viewed on OSM here: